MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 Required `WidgetEvent` data:

-* `host`
-* `instance`
+* `instanceId`
-* `tag`
+* `widget`
 * `data`

 The "widget-save" process works like this:

 1. The "widget-save" signal is received by the User Agent.
-2. Internally, the `WidgetInstance` matching the `widget.id` value is examined to see if
+1. Internally, the `WidgetInstance` matching the `instanceId` value is examined to see if
    a. it has settings and
-   b. its `settings` object matches the inbound `data`.
+   a. its `settings` object matches the inbound `data`.
-3. If it has settings and the two do not match, the new `data` is saved to `settings` in the `WidgetInstance` and the "widget-save" event issued to the Service Worker.
+1. If it has settings and the two do not match, the new `data` is saved to `settings` in the `WidgetInstance` and the "widget-save" event issued to the Service Worker.
-4. The Service Worker receives the event and can react by issuing a request for new data, based on the updated settings values.
+1. The Service Worker receives the event and can react by issuing a request for new data, based on the updated settings values.

 ### widget-resume